Frequently Asked Questions

 Check this page for frequently asked questions about OnTrack Academic Coaching services.
-If your question isn’t addressed, feel free to email me for more information or a free initial consultation.
+If your question isn’t addressed, feel free to email me for more information.
 While coaching has become more and more common, many are still unfamiliar with the process.
 If you are curious but need more information, don’t hesitate to contact me!

 Coaching helps individuals meet their own goals.
 My coaching is academic because I focus on applying research (aka proven strategies) to help people get on track.
 It's also for students and academics.